imEnjayy/imEnjayy.github.io-wheel/README.md

             if (segmentName) {
                 let segmentPercentage;

-                // Check if advanced options are enabled if (advancedCheckbox.checked) {
+                // Check if the checkbox is checked for manual percentage input if (manualPercentageCheckbox.checked) {
                     segmentPercentage = parseFloat(percentageInput.value);

                     if (isNaN(segmentPercentage) || segmentPercentage <= 0 || segmentPercentage > 100) {